 The Swellesley Report accepts letters to the editor.
 Letters must be of general local community interest and must be signed.
 Community shout-outs are also accepted (example: a non-profit may thank an organization for a donation received).

-Accepted Letters to the Editor will most likely be published within one week of their receipt.
+Letters to the Editor are published within one week of their receipt.

 Letters must be written for The Swellesley Report only—we do not accept form-type letters sent to multiple news agencies.